ekwan/PyPlate/docs/source/introduction.rst

 - ``Plate``: A rectangular array of ``Container``s (e.g., a particular 96 well plate).
 - ``Recipe``: A list of physically reasonble instructions for transforming one set of ``Container``s or ``Plate``s into another.

-**Each class is immutable.**  (An immutable object is one whose fields cannot be changed once it has been constructed.
+.. _note:: *Each class is immutable.*  (An immutable object is one whose fields cannot be changed once it has been constructed.
 If a method alters an object, a copy is always returned.)

 Canonical Workflow
 """"""""""""""""""